vicompany/Front-end-Guidelines/README.md

 ## Tooling

-* We use [Grunt](http://gruntjs.com/) for compiling JS, CSS, optimization and other tasks.
+* We use [Gulp](https://gulpjs.com/) for compiling JS, CSS, optimization and other tasks.
+* For smaller projects we often just use [npm scripts](https://docs.npmjs.com/misc/scripts).

 ## Editor plugins